• Skip to primary navigation

 For The Vegan Wontons:

-• Wonton Wrappers - You can find wonton wrappers in any grocery store.
+• Square Wonton Wrappers - You can find square wonton wrappers in most local grocery stores, or at Asian grocery stores.
 Look for them near the tofu/vegan section.
-They're also available at Asian markets (you can find more variety there).
+You can also use round wrappers, however, this will result in different shaped wontons.

 For The Tofu Wonton Filling:

 • Extra Firm Tofu - It's important to use extra firm tofu, because the water content is lower, and therefore the filling won't be watery.
-I also recommend pressing the tofu with a press before adding to the mix as well.
+I also recommend pressing the tofu with a press before adding it to the mix as well to avoid soggy wontons.

 • Green Cabbage - Both green cabbage and purple cabbage work perfectly.
 Purple cabbage will dye the entire filling blue/purple, so just keep that in mind.

-• Scallions - I love using scallions for recipes like this tofu wonton where you need to pack a lot of flavor in a little bite.
-They're super flavorful, and don't take up a lot a space in the filling.
+• Green Onions - I love using green onions for recipes like this tofu wonton where you need to pack a lot of flavor in a little bite.
+They're super flavorful, and don't take up a lot of space in the filling.

 • Carrots - I love the flavor combination of carrots and cabbage.
 You can prepare the carrots any way you like.
 I personally just like to mince them.

 • Better Than Bouillon Seasoned Vegetable Base - If you're unfamiliar with Better Than Bouillon, allow me to let you in on this secret ingredient.
 I add it to anything I am sautéing.
-It adds so much flavor, and a little goes a long way.
+It adds so much flavor to the tofu mixture in this recipe, and a little goes a long way.
 Make sure you only use the Seasoned Vegetable Base, because it's the only vegan flavor.

-• Toasted Sesame Oil - If you want to make this recipe oil-free, sauté the filling with vegetable broth.
-Toasted Sesame Oil is one of my favorite Asian flavors, so I love adding it to recipes like this.
-A little goes a long way, so make sure not to overdue it!
+• Toasted Sesame Oil - If you want to make this recipe oil-free, sauté the tofu mixture with vegetable broth.
+Toasted sesame oil is one of my favorite Asian flavors, so I love adding it to recipes like this.
+A little goes a long way, so make sure not to overdo it!

 the bowl full of vegan wontons with red pepper flakes and sauce around it

-• Coconut Aminos - This is what adds the sweetness to the sauce.
+• Coconut Aminos - This is what adds sweetness to the sauce.
 I absolutely love coconut aminos.
 It is naturally sweet, slightly salty, and SO flavorful.
+You can also use soy sauce or a soy sauce substitute like liquid aminos.
+I personally prefer coconut aminos over soy sauce, but whatever you have will work.

 • Sriracha - Another one of my favorite condiments.
 Be careful when choosing sriracha, because many of them are full of sugar and preservatives.
 I linked my favorite brand - It's full of vegetables, and doesn't have any added sweeteners.

-• Scallions - Adds flavor and a little added crunch.
+• Green Onions - Adds flavor and a little added crunch.

-• Red Pepper Flakes - This ingredient is optional based on the amount of spiciness you want.
+• Red Pepper Flakes - This ingredient is optional based on your desired spiciness.
 I personally love spicy food, so I add lots of red pepper flakes, but it is totally up to you if you want to add them or not!

 How To Make Tofu Wontons: